rishvanth-kp/its_a_scam/doc/content/10x_atac_seq_qc.md

 ![](figs/pbmc_granulocyte_sorted_3k_cluster_cluster_frag_len-1.png)

-Also, when the cluster ID is provides, the pseudo-bulked fragment lengths for all cells in a clusters are also plotted:
+Also, when the cluster ID is provides, the pseudo-bulked fragment lengths for all cells in a cluster are also plotted:

 ![](figs/pbmc_granulocyte_sorted_3k_cluster_cluster_frag_len_summary-1.png)